A Week Of Green Chemistry In Colorado

-Sixty-nine graduate students and postdoctoral scholars from the U.S., Canada, and Latin America participated in the seventh annual ACS Summer School on Green Chemistry & Sustainable Energy, which was held the week of July 22–29, in Golden, Colo.
-The conference, which received generous support from the Ciba Foundation, the Colorado School of Mines, the ACS Green Chemistry Institute Petroleum Research Fund, the New Belgium Brewery, and Sigma-Aldrich, was organized by ACS education staffers Tina Norris and Mary Kirchhoff.
-ACS Board member Kent A. Voorhees hosted the event at Colorado School of Mines, where he is on the chemistry faculty.
+Sixty graduate students and postdoctoral scholars from the U.S., Canada, and Latin America participated in the eighth annual ACS Summer School on Green Chemistry & Sustainable Energy, which was held from July 21 to 29, in Golden, Colo.

-John C. Warner of the Warner-Babcock Institute opened the summer school by outlining the principles of green chemistry.
-Eric J. Beckman of the University of Pittsburgh and Philip Jessop of Queen’s University, in Kingston, Ontario, followed Warner, emphasizing the importance of metrics in evaluating the “greenness” of chemical products and processes.
+The ACS Petroleum Research Fund was the primary sponsor of the program.
+The meeting also drew support from Sigma-Aldrich, New Belgium Brewing Co., and Colorado School of Mines, which has hosted the event for the past three years.

-Students learned about the application of green chemistry in the pharmaceutical industry from Berkeley W. (Buzz) Cue, principal at BWC Pharma Consulting, and about a green approach to self-assembled soft materials from George John of the City College of New York.
-Faculty from the Colorado School of Mines who made presentations included Kim R. Williams, who focused her talk on greener separations; Reuben Collins, who discussed photovoltaics; Andrew Herring, who talked about fuel cells; and Ryan Richards, who presented research on nanostructured materials for green catalysis.
-Roger McFadden of Staples and Katie Wallace of New Belgium Brewery provided industrial perspectives on sustainability, and the University of Oregon’s Jim Huchinson lectured on green nanoscience and green chemistry education.
+Students explored both fundamental research and industrial applications of green chemistry.
+They also studied chemistry’s role in sustainability, particularly as it relates to sustainable energy.

 Join the conversation